The Quiet Man: Plot

 Mary Kate believes Sean is a coward for not fighting Will.
-Sean goes to the local Protestant minister and fellow former boxer, the Rev. Cyril Playfair.
-Sean reveals he gave up boxing after accidentally killing a younger, married opponent in the ring.
-Mary Kate also confesses (in Irish Gaelic) her part in the quarrel to Father Lonergan, who berates her for being selfish.
-Mary Kate and Sean partially reconcile and share the bedroom for the first time since their marriage.
+Sean goes to the local Church of Ireland minister and fellow former boxer, the Rev. Cyril Playfair, and reveals that he once accidentally killed a younger, married opponent in the ring.
+Sean had sworn to give up fighting out of fear and guilt over the manslaughter.
+Mary Kate also confesses (in Irish Gaelic) her part in the quarrel to Father Lonergan, who berates her for her selfishness.
+She and Sean partially reconcile that night, and they share the bedroom for the first time since their marriage.